hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

-verified by the default public certificate included in Vault can register a different public certificate which can be found [here] (http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-identity-documents.html), via the `auth/aws-ec2/config/certificate/<cert_name>` endpoint.
+verified by the default public certificate included in Vault can register a different public certificate which can be found [here] (http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-identity-documents.html), via the `auth/aws/config/certificate/<cert_name>` endpoint.

 ### Dangling Tokens

-An EC2 instance, after authenticating itself with the backend gets a Vault token.
+An EC2 instance, after authenticating itself with the backend, gets a Vault token.
 After that, if the instance terminates or goes down for any reason, the backend will not be aware of such events.
 The token issued will still be valid, until it expires.
 The token will likely be expired sooner than its lifetime when the